 What support will I receive after the adoption?

 We provide support throughout the adoption process, including after the adoption has taken place.
-More information about the support available after an adoption can be found here.
+Find out more about the support available after an adoption here.

 What if I have a criminal conviction?

 People with certain criminal convictions, such as offences against children or violent crimes, can’t adopt.
 However, other convictions may not prevent you from adopting.
-For more information, please speak to a member of our Adoption Team.
+For more information, please speak to a member of the Adopt Coast to Coast team on 0300 026 8268.

 What if I smoke?